 zForce AIR Touch Sensor can be used for different purposes, such as detecting touches on a surface or objects in mid-air.
 Assembly requirements differ depending on what purpose the Touch Sensor fulfills.
 In addition, different industries have different standards and demands to fulfill.
 Mid-air detection applications generally require lower mounting tolerances.

 zForce AIR Touch Sensor comes in two types: one is designed to be integrated horizontally and the other vertically.
 This allows different types of assembly possibilities and better adaptation of the available space in the host system.
 The two sensor designs are built on the same concept, but use two different front light pipes.
 One light path is unaffected; the other bent 90°.

 The front optical surface is not allowed to be blocked by the host system.
-In x direction the entire surface is used by the sensors optics.

 When integrating zForce AIR Touch Sensor into a host system make sure not to interfere with the light path.
 For horizontal integration, the opening for the sensors light path must be minimum 1.4 mm.

 If the host system have large tolerances, opening must be adjusted to always be minimum 1.4 mm.

 Light is bent 90 degrees within the Touch Sensor.
 This allows the sensor to be assembled vertically but still have an active area in the horizontal plane.

 To make sure not to interfere with the sensor light path, the opening must be minimum 1.6 mm.
 If the host system has large tolerances, the opening must always be adjusted to be minimum 1.6 mm.
 Also note that it is not allowed to mount, glue or in any other way affect the sensor's optical surfaces since it will affect the performance.
 This applies to both the sensor's visible optical surface and the back of the mirror surface that bends the light path 90°.